xiaoyunyang/xiaoyunyang.github.io/content/post/career-interview-study-guide.md

 * [Algorithms to Live By](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365) The Computer Science of Human Decisions by Brian Christian and Tom Griffiths - Peter Norvig, the director of Research at Google, highly praised this book at [Talks at Google](https://www.youtube.com/watch?v=OwKj-wgXteo) for its value in teaching you about how to apply computational, mathematical, and statistical thinking in problem solving.
 * [Coders At Work](https://www.amazon.com/Coders-Work-Reflections-Craft-Programming/dp/1430219483) by Peter Seibel
 * [97 Things Every Programmer Should Know](https://www.amazon.com/Things-Every-Programmer-Should-Know/dp/0596809484/ref=sr_1_1?s=books&ie=UTF8&qid=1524273996&sr=1-1&keywords=97+things+every+programmer+should+know) - Collective Wisdom from the Experts.
+* [Experts Explain: What is DevOps](https://stackshare.io/posts/experts-explain-what-is-devops) - Even if you don't want to be a DevOps person, you should learn DevOps.
+Some companies like Facebook does not have a DevOps department.
+Every engineer own his/her own piece of work from development until deployment.

 I like to read these articles and books on my phone while riding the subway, exercising on the elliptical, or waiting in line for coffee.